NickGrunert/master-thesis/modules/00_data.typ

     Therefore, the dataset will be sorted according to the area size.
     The subsequent experiments will primarily utilise the initial 20 houses located at the 60th percentile.

-    The input data is processed so that the following algorithms receive an RGB image of the house, the nDSM data within this area frame, and the building parts as an image mask.
+    The input data is processed so that the following algorithms receive an #abr("RGB")  image of the house, the #abr("nDSM") data within this area frame, and the building parts as an image mask.
     Note that this mask may not reflect the structure of the building well, but can be used as a rough estimate of the building boundaries and as a basis for later analysis.
     Its exact use will be explained later.